Report: Deshaun Watson to be suspended 6 games

 - Deshaun WatsonLiveTodayTomorrowvs--|

-Report: Deshaun Watson to be suspended 6 games originally appeared on NBC Sports Chicago
+Report: Deshaun Watson to be suspended 6 games originally appeared on NBC Sports Washington

 Deshaun Watson reportedly has been suspended six games as a result of an NFL disciplinary hearing after he was accused of sexual misconduct by 24 massage therapists in Texas.